kjs104901/torchat3/document/tcpProtocol.md

 # Introduce

+# Message

-This protocol is on the tcp layer
+The message is on the tcp layer

 Every message has new line(0x0A) as a footer.